-After code generation is complete, Visible Developer is closed and the developer continues working on each layer which in the generated application appears as a project.
+After code generation is complete, Visible Developer is closed and the developer continues working in the IDE.
+Each layer in the generated application appears as a project.

 Components in the first layer are contained in Project_UI.
-A total of nine forms were generated.
-Two forms, frmPurchaseOrder_Logon and frmPurchaseOrder_Startup, are standard forms that are always generated.
+A total of nine forms are generated. frmStartup, is a standard form that is always generated.
 Each button on the startup form corresponds to a generated business object.
 Clicking the button displays a list form for that object.
 In this example, the list forms are frmPurchase_OrderList and frmCustomerList.